riccardoscheda/riccardoscheda.github.io/our_team/index.md

 ---
 title: Group Members
-description: Description for this page
+description: Read about the AI for Medicine Research Group members.
 nav:
   order: 1
-  tooltip: About our team
+  tooltip: About the group members

 header-dark: false
 footer-dark: false